MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_elements.rst

 *	 The *absolute* misalignments of the element versus its local reference frame, and specified by its :literal:`misalign` attribute.
 These misalignments are always considered.

-*	 The *relative* misalignments of the element versus a given sequence, and specified by the :literal:`:misalign` of :var:`sequence`.
+*	 The *relative* misalignments of the element versus a given sequence, and specified by the *method* :meth:`:misalign` of :var:`sequence`.
 These misalignments can be considered or not depending of command settings.

 .. figure:: fig/elm_dsplmnt_xs.jpg
 	:name: fig-gen-dispxs